microchip-pic-avr-examples/pic18f47q10-clc-gray-code-decoder-mplab/README.md

 </p>

 ## LCD configuration
 MCC supports a range of click boards including the LCD mini click.The configurations needed for LCD mini click are, selection of appropriate SPI source, pins and SPI communication speed.
-The curiosity HPC board mikroBUS slot 1 is used for LCD, I/O pins for the same is selected through pin manager.
+The curiosity Nano base board mikroBUS slot 1 is used for LCD, I/O pins for the same is selected through pin manager.

 ## Pin Mapping